Update-Free On-Policy Steering via Verifiers: Experiments

-We then perform 20 trials for each task, for the base and for each verifier function respectively.
+\textbf{Results}.
+We perform twenty steered evaluations for each task, both for the base policy and for each verifier function, to ensure identical evaluation conditions.
 For our real experiments, we choose Best-of-N with $N = 10$ as our steering mechanism, for its ease and simplicity.
 Results are presented in \autoref{fig:real}.
-As seen, steering with a verifier function increases performance of the base policy on all instances, with gains spanning from 25\% to 80\%.
-It is worth noting that the Q function and classifier are both on par for most tasks except pen cap insertion.
-For this task, while the classifier still boosts performance, the increase does not compete with that of the Q function steering.
-We hypothesize that the difference lies in the fact that pen cap insertion is distinctly more long-horizon than the other 4 tasks.
-Thus, the Q function trained with time-to-success estimation is possibly a better scorer for such long-horizon tasks.
+UF-OPS increases performance of the base policy on all instances, with gains spanning from 25\% to 80\%.
+The Q function and classifier are both on par for most tasks except pen cap insertion.
+For this task, while the classifier still boosts performance, Q function steering strongly outperforms every other method.
+We hypothesize that the difference lies in the fact that pen cap insertion trajectories are longer than the other 4 tasks.
+Thus, time-to-success estimation is likely a better scoring function for long-horizon tasks.